okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/custom-email/main/index.md

 You can send yourself a test email to see how a custom email template looks and functions.
 A test email can help you validate attribute-based variables and translations in the customized template, as well as see how the template renders in different email environments.
 You avoid the need to create an end-to-end workflow to test customizations.
 The primary email address of the admin that initiates the test receives the email.

-1. Click the email icon to the right of the email template that you have customized.
+1. Click the email icon to the right of the email template that you’ve customized.
 A list shows the sender and receiver of the email.
 2. Click **Send test email**.

 ## Known Issues

 - Users with free.fr email addresses may not receive emails delivered by Okta.
 This is due to free.fr enforcing non-industry standard email processing.
 The Okta Org API allows you to [retry blocked](/docs/reference/api/org/#email-address-bounces-operations) emails, but the free.fr inbox provider continues to block retries.
-There is no known workaround beyond asking the user to retrigger the email with a different email address.
+There’s no known workaround beyond asking the user to retrigger the email with a different email address.

 ## See also